rickyelqasem/MZF2WAVGUI/README.md

 # MZF2WAVGUI
 Uses MZF2WAV to convert mzf files for Sharp MZ computers to wav file and allows you to play them.
 A bit like a tape emulator to use with MZs.

-It use Jeroen Laros's 15 year old MZF to WAV convertor command but add as fancy new GUI.
+It use Jeroen Laros's 15 year old MZF to WAV convertor command but adds a fancy new GUI.

 How to use: